nythrox/nythrox/README.md

 ## What I'm up to
 - 🌎 I’m working on many different libraries!
-   - I'm trying to learn more about Algebraic Effects
+   - I'm learning more about Algebraic Effects, and creating an implementation in Typescript
-   - Discovering how to better apply DDD principles, Tagless Final, Free Monads, and zio-style in typescript
+   - I'm discovering how to better apply DDD principles, Tagless Final, Free Monads, and zio-style in typescript
 - 🌱 I’m also learning Scala!

 ## How about you?